keithwyland/keithwyland.github.com/_posts/2015-03-27-Theft-Teaching-Learning.md

 ---
 layout: post
 description: An opportunity to practice what I say I believe.
-title: Theft, Teaching, sand Learning
+title: Theft, Teaching, and Learning
 ---